Danie-A/CMSC124_Project_LolCode_Interpreter/notes/README_TOFIX.md

 ### TO FIX (MORE IMPORTANT):

+[] bool - BOTH OF FAIL AN FAIL should be FAIL not WIN

 [] importing to text editor changes indentation - 07_ifelse.lol and above (tab not working)

 [] switch-case - should still run even if not equal (without break) - [] same case not allowed